OjasviChauhan/301DaysOfCode/README.md

 Studied Dynamic Programming and its two approaches i.e. optimal substructure and overlapping subproblems.
 Also learned how to apply it to drastically reduce the time complexity.

 Completed 2nd question of Level 3 of Foobar Challenge.
 Check my code [here](https://github.com/OjasviChauhan/Google-Foobar).
+## Day 17 : 9th May 2020
+Started to learn Python from [here](https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_).

+Also studied some examples of Dynamic Programing and solved its problems on Hackerrank.